adulau/hack-lu-2019/talks/index.md

 ### Bio: <a name="Sowmya"></a>Sowmya

 Sowmya is a third-year undergraduate in Computer Science and Engineering from Amrita Vishwa Vidyapeetham, Kerala.
 She is part of Team Bi0s(A top CTF team in India according to CTFtime) and Team Shakti(A women only CTF team) and is working in security field for the past 2 years.
 She is currently working on Cryptography and is an active CTF player.
 She has attended many conferences like BlackHat, Nullcon etc.

-## <a name="Practical+Incident+Response%2C+With+Automation+and+Collaboration+Inside"></a>Practical Incident Response, With Automation and Collaboration Inside
-by Saad Kadhi

-Investigating cyberattacks is now the norm, instead of the exception.
-The threat landscape keeps changing at a worrying pace while security analysts have to deal with growing complexity, learn new technologies and continuously adapt to rapidly evolving IT environments.

-To ease up their burden and enable them to give the best out of themselves in order to fulfil their important mission, while avoiding the so-called analyst fatigue, they should not be asked to master copying and pasting between different tools and interfaces to get their job done.
-They should not be asked to follow procedures without clearly understanding them and contributing into their improvement.

-Humans have brains, even if the deafening speeches about artificial intelligence and machine learning would want us to believe otherwise.
-It’s more than time to place humans back at the centre and offer them solutions that get out of their way yet support them in their incident response journey, to learn, adapt, and collaborate at every stage.
-We are social animals after all, aren’t we?

-This is exactly what [MISP Project](https://misp-project.org) and [TheHive Project](https://thehive-project.org) are all about, providing not only free, open source products to sustain the daily activities of blue teams around the globe, but products that actually work and integrate with one another to cover the full spectrum of incident response, ranging from detection to recovery and cyber threat intelligence production and sharing.

-So come join us for three hours of **practical** incident response where **automation** and **collaboration** play a paramount role, using MISP, the *de facto* standard for threat sharing, TheHive, a Security Incident Response Platform and Cortex, a powerful analysis and active response engine.

-This workshop will take you through a journey where we’ll cover the six steps of incident response coated with CTI-related activities to investigate a real world incident, leveraging automation and collaboration whenever applicable.

-After a brief introduction to MISP, TheHive and Cortex, we’ll dive in the preparation steps to not only set up correctly the tools but establish a proper team organisation, create workflows and get ready for trouble as trouble will come just afterwards, as in the movies.
-Indeed, now that a threat has just materialised, what are you going to do?
-And how you would bring out the social animal in you to collaborate with fellow defenders in the room?

-The clock is ticking and the fun is on!

-### Bio: <a name="Saad+Kadhi"></a>Saad Kadhi

-With more than 20 years of experience in operational cybersecurity, Saâd is the head of CERT-EU and the leader of TheHive Project.
-He devoted the last eleven years of his professional life to incident response, digital forensics and what the cool kids call now cyber threat intelligence.
-Before joining CERT-EU, he built a CSIRT for a large multinational company, worked at CERT Société Générale and created CERT-BDF, the cyberdefence team of Banque de France, the French national central bank.
-A convinced retromodernist with a knack for individualistic altruism, he gave trainings, workshops and spoke at conferences such as Hack.lu, the FIRST conference, BSides Lisbon and NorthSec.
-He is also one of the organisers of the Botconf conference.

-## <a name="Snarf+it%21+Firmware+extraction+and+analysis+with+open+source+tools."></a>Snarf it!
-Firmware extraction and analysis with open source tools.
-by Pauline

-At the core of every IoT device is its firmware.
-Detailed security assessment of devices starts with obtaining a copy of the firmware.
-The firmware can then be statically analysed or dynamically.
-Several techniques exist for firmware extraction.
-This workshop takes participants through a low level firmware extraction process which is easy to perform and doesn’t require expensive hardware.

-We shall present how do it using a cheap USB to serial adapter.
-The workshop will be going through the process with the following steps :
-1. Examining the hardware and find a serial port
-2. If there is not serial port available, chase the working combinaison of pins to reveal the serial port
-3. Setting up of your minicom working environment
-4. Extracting the firmware
-5. Analyze

-### Bio: <a name="Pauline"></a>Pauline

-Being a professional analyst and linguist, hardware hacking is a way to escape and investigate low level stuff.

 ## <a name="Hacking+Bluetooth+Low+Energy+devices+with+Btlejack"></a>Hacking Bluetooth Low Energy devices with Btlejack